barrettc/blog-check/README.md

 blog-check
 ==========

-Notify when a blog updates
+I had a need for a SMS message to be sent when a certain blog updated.
+Designed to be run by a cron process on whatever interval you wish.